Dirtywave/M8Docs/docs/M8HeadlessSetup.md

 1. Select the .hex file you downloaded earlier.
 1. Wait for the process to complete.
 The device's name should change to **M8** in the dropdown.

-## Step 3: Install M8 TouchDesigner and Run M8 Headless
+## Step 3: Install a M8 Display Client and Run M8 Headless
-Finally, we need to install the M8 TouchDesigner app that lets your computer communicate with the  M8 Teensy.
-To do this:
+Finally, we need to install a M8 Display Client that lets your computer communicate with the  M8 Teensy.
+You have different options:

+### M8WebDisplay

+1. Visit https://m8.run/ and follow the instructions.

+### m8c

+1. Visit https://github.com/laamaa/m8c and follow the installation instructions.

+### M8 TouchDesigner

 1. Download the latest M8 TouchDesigner app.
 To do this:
    1. Visit [https://github.com/DirtyWave/M8DisplayTouchdesigner](https://github.com/DirtyWave/M8DisplayTouchdesigner).
    1. Click the green **Code** button, then click **Download ZIP**.